microsoft/NeuronBlocks/Tutorial.md

 Here are some instructions about the files mentioned above.

 * `config.yaml`: In this file, basic experiment settings are specified, including experiment name, author name, which tuner to use, and how to start a trial.
 Users can also do some extra settings, like how many GPUs are available for one trial.
 * `search_space.json`: Tuners are going to find hyperparameters within the range specified in this file.
 Users can set the prior distribution empirically for every hyperparameter searched to speed up the HPO process.
+The names of tuning variables should follow the pattern to align with the architecture described in json file.
+Here is an example, if you want to tune `architecture['training_params']['batch_size']` automatically, the variable name in `search_space.json` should be `training_params.batch_size`.
+In a word, concatenate variable paths with dot to map from search space to architecture in json file.
 * `exp.py`: Function `get_hyperparameters` accepts the model from `model.json` as a parameter and get new hyperparameters from NNI.
 Some hyperparameters in the model are replaced by the new ones manually.

 After setting up, an experiment can be launched simply by `python3 exp.py --config_file CONFIG_FILE --port PORT`.